willr42/coder-t2a2/README.md

 # R8 	Describe your projects models in terms of the relationships they have with each other

+TODO answer at end of project

+# R9 	Discuss the database relations to be implemented in your application

-There are four main models in this project.
+There are four main relations in this project.
 Users, Gardens, Plants, and the table that connects a Garden with the Plants inside it (called GardenPlants).

 Users are how we represent the user in the app.
 The primary key is a surrogate key, an autoincrementing integer ID.
 They have a `full_name` field to store their personal information, which might be important for later expansion of the API or a frontend.
 They have an email for communicating with users, and a field called `expert` which determines whether they're able to make changes to the Plants database.

 A User can only have one Garden.
-Each Garden has a connection to the user that created it, and a `creation_date` to keep track of when it was created, and a surrogate primary key as used throughout the application.
+Each Garden has a connection to the user that created it, and a `creation_date` to keep track of when it was created, a `garden_type` which represents what sort of Garden the user has (eg. "indoor", "outdoor" or even "terrarium") and a surrogate primary key.

 Plants are the main data being stored in the API, along with the Gardens and their connection to them.
 The Plant model contains a field of `name`, which represents the scientific name of the plant, and an array of strings called `common_name`.
 Arrays are a Postgres feature and allow us to store multiple strings in a singular field.
 Both `cycle` and `watering` are enums, another Postgres feature.
 Enums are a static list of values that ensures that any data we insert must be drawn from this list.
 This has the effect of limiting duplication and enforcing specific values **at the database level**, rather than requiring backend logic.
 The primary key is the ubiquitous surrogate key.

 GardenPlants is the final model, which connects the Garden a User has created with Plants.
 Thus we have two foreign keys, one from Gardens, one from Plants.
 The `last_watered` field keeps track of when a user has last watered a particular plant.
+The `placement` field tracks the sun conditions the plant is placed in (full shade, full sun, or a mix). `Healthiness` is an integer from 1 to 10 that tracks exactly that — how well a plant is doing (10 being peak condition, 1 being on its last legs).
 Finally, the surrogate key of `garden_plant_id`.

-# R9 	Discuss the database relations to be implemented in your application

-The models outlined above are essentially the database relations.
-We have four tables in the application - *users*, *gardens*, *garden_plants*, and *plants*.
-Each of those tables has columns within it that correspond to the fields mentioned above.

 # R10 	Describe the way tasks are allocated and tracked in your project